Xeonrx/Schlrint/README.md

 Locating your target's school district isn't neccessary, but can serve some use, if serious about gathering information.
 Find possible; class information, hobbies, photos, acquaintances, and more with the use of knowing an attended school.
 It could also catagorize their home in a smaller area or region of a city, if that's what you're looking for.

+Yeah, this may seem a little extra or far fetched.
+But sometimes, it could be the best shot to a new foothold of information.